 How To Read A C-TRAN Bus Schedule

 Schedules and maps for each C-TRAN route can be viewed or downloaded from the "Routes" menu above.
-Printed schedules are also available at any one of our Passenger Service offices.
+Printed schedule books are also available at any one of our Customer Service offices.

 Route schedules include a map and timetable.

 Timepoints on the map are numbers along the route that coincide with numbers above each column on the timetable.
 You can determine when a bus is expected at a specific point on the map by looking at the column with the same number above it on the timetable.